StevenDavid/lambda-layer-tokenization/README.md

 cryptography
 ```

 **Step 5.4** Run the script to compile and install the dependent libraries in *dynamodb-client/python/* directory.
 For Lambda Function, we can include `--use container` in `sam build` command to achieve this but for Lambda Layer, we need to download the Lambda docker image to compile dependent libraries for Amazon Linux Image.
-[More Details on this](https://github.com/pyca/cryptography/issues/3051?source=post_page-----f3e228470659----------------------)
+[More details on this](https://github.com/pyca/cryptography/issues/3051?source=post_page-----f3e228470659----------------------)

 ```bash
 ./get_layer_packages.sh
 ```

 **Step 5.5** Copy the python files `ddb_encrypt_item.py` and `hash_gen.py` to *dynamodb-client/python/* , which are required for Lambda layer which expects files to be in a specific directory to be used by Lambda function.
-[More details](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-path)
+[More details on this](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html#configuration-layers-path)

 ```bash
 cp ddb_encrypt_item.py dynamodb-client/python/